-Chelsea will be back in Philadelphia for the third time as we play two group games in the city at this summer’s FIFA Club World Cup.
+Chelsea will be back in Philadelphia for the third time during the 2025 FIFA Club World Cup when we take on Palmeiras in the quarter-finals.

-The Blues will be based in Philadelphia, Pennsylvania throughout the group stage of the Club World Cup, with the city’s Lincoln Financial Field hosting two of our matches in the tournament.
+The Blues were based in Philadelphia, Pennsylvania throughout the group stage of the Club World Cup, with the city’s Lincoln Financial Field already hosting two of our matches in the tournament before our quarter-final.

 Chelsea 2-3 Milan, 2 August 2004